Pervez Musharraf: Lal Masjid siege

 The Lal Masjid mosque in Islamabad had a religious school for women and the Jamia Hafsa madrassa, which was attached to the mosque.
 A male madrassa was only a few minutes drive away.

-In April 2007, the mosque administration started to encourage attacks on local video shops, alleging that they were selling porn films; and massage parlours, which were alleged to be used as brothels.
-These attacks were often carried out by the mosque's female students.
+In April 2007, the mosque administration started to encourage attacks on local video shops, alleging that they were selling porn films; and massage parlors, which were alleged to be used as brothels.
+These attacks were often carried out by the mosque affiliated Jamia Hafsa's female students.
 In July 2007, a confrontation occurred when government authorities made a decision to stop the student violence and send police officers to arrest the responsible individuals and the madrassa administration.

 This development led to a standoff between police forces and armed students.
 Mosque leaders and students refused to surrender and fired at police from inside the mosque building.
 Both sides suffered casualties.

 Return of Benazir Bhutto and Nawaz Sharif

-On 27 July, Bhutto met for the first time with Musharraf in the United Arab Emirates to discuss her return to Pakistan.
+On 27 July, Bhutto met for the first time with Musharraf in the UAE to discuss her return to Pakistan.
 On 14 September 2007, Deputy Information Minister Tariq Azim stated that Bhutto will not be deported, but must face corruption charges against her.
 He clarified Sharif's and Bhutto's right to return to Pakistan.
 On 17 September 2007, Bhutto accused Musharraf's allies of pushing Pakistan to crisis by refusal to restore democracy and share power.
 Bhutto returned from eight years exile on 18 October.
 Musharraf called for a three-day mourning period after Bhutto's assassination on 27 December 2007.

 Sharif returned to Pakistan in September 2007 and was immediately arrested and taken into custody at the airport.
 He was sent back to Saudi Arabia.
 Saudi intelligence chief Muqrin bin Abdul-Aziz Al Saud and Lebanese politician Saad Hariri arrived separately in Islamabad on 8 September 2007, the former with a message from Saudi King Abdullah and the latter after a meeting with Nawaz Sharif in London.
 After meeting President General Pervez Musharraf for two-and-a-half hours discussing Nawaz Sharif's possible return.
 On arrival in Saudi Arabia, Nawaz Sharif was received by Prince Muqrin bin Abdul-Aziz, the Saudi intelligence chief, who had met Musharraf in Islamabad the previous day.
 That meeting had been followed by a rare press conference, at which he had warned that Sharif should not violate the terms of King Abdullah's agreement of staying out of politics for 10 years.

-Resignation from the Military
+Resignation from the army

-On 2 October 2007, Musharraf appointed General Tariq Majid as Chairman Joint Chiefs Committee and approved General Ashfaq Kayani as vice chief of the army starting 8 October.
-When Musharraf resigned from military on 28 November 2007, Kayani became Chief of Army Staff.
+On 2 October 2007, Musharraf appointed General Tariq Majid as the Chairman Joint Chiefs of Staff Committee and approved General Ashfaq Kayani as Vice Chief of the Army Staff on starting 8 October.
+Musharraf resigned from the military on 28 November 2007, appointing Kayani as Chief of the Army Staff.